microsoft/PartnerResources/_docs/Skilling/AI ML Academy/index.md

 Welcome to the AI & ML Academy (AIMLA)!

-The AI & ML Academy consists of several modules designed to illustrate and upskill on modern techniques, principles, and technologies available on the Microsoft Azure platform.
-The content will explore ...

-The content is designed to be highly integrated but loosely coupled: each module stands on its own, while collectively representing a cohesive piece of modern-day AI and ML solutions.
-If you just want to dive into **replace with AI/ML services...** Power BI or Data Governance, for example, you can simply pick those modules.
-Those new to Azure or AI in general may prefer to work through all modules, starting with the Overview.
+Welcome to the AI and ML Academy!
+This academy includes 5 modules, all of which build on top of each other.
+It incorporates technical assets as well as best practices.
+We include common AI scenarios that we have seen throughout various industries.
+The objective of the academy is to help you all move faster and build effective solutions.

 ## Live Schedule

-We'll update this section with our upcoming vignette series available as a webcast and all content will be included here.
+We'll update this section with our upcoming Partner prep series and AI shows available as a webcast and all content will be included here.

 ## Table of Contents